 Your therapist may offer telephone- or video-based appointments even if you can’t see them in person.
 If this hasn’t yet come up, ask them about what plans they have in place.
 We know it isn’t a replacement for therapy, but please remember Beat’s Helpline is also available if you need someone to talk to – visit our support services page to see what we can offer you.

-If you’re having to stay in the house and can’t get out to pick up prescriptions, see if someone can do this for you or ask about whether your pharmacy has a delivery service.
+If you’re having to stay in the house and can’t get out to pick up prescriptions, see if someone can do this for you, or ask whether your pharmacy has a delivery service.
 Remember that if someone picks it up for you they will need to confirm details such as your address.

+It has become easier to get hold of many foods in the last few weeks, but some things could still be difficult to find.
+It’s very understandable to have concerns about this, but there are things that you can do.
 It could be good to talk to people in your support network about meal planning, what foods you feel comfortable with, and what support you can put in place during mealtimes.
 They can also help you to think about substitutes for things you’re really struggling to get hold of.

 Think about which safe foods have a long shelf life – while we know there are issues with getting hold of non-perishable food in many areas, by planning as far ahead as you can, you may be able to gather the food you need more slowly.
 You could make a backup plan if you do have to buy more perishable food, and make things in bulk and freeze them.
 You could also let a group of trusted people know what foods you’re missing so they can pick them up for you if they see them.